Nintendo pins hopes on holiday-ready "Wii U"

 In 2011, it launched the 3DS handheld device to disappointing sales in part because it initially lacked new versions of its top games.

-The original Wii revolutionized the industry in 2006 by introducing motion-controlled gaming and outsold rivals like the Microsoft Xbox and Sony PlayStation 3.
+The original Wii revolutionized the industry by introducing motion-controlled gaming, and outsold rivals like the Microsoft Xbox and Sony PlayStation 3.
 But sales have been slowing, triggering the company's first annual operating loss and a major stock slide.

-Nintendo shares fell 2.9 percent to 9,000 yen early on Wednesday in Tokyo compared to the 0.5 percent gain on the benchmark Nikkei.
-The company's shares have lost nearly 15 percent since January this year.

 While investor reaction has so far been lukewarm on the Wii U, the videogame industry is embracing the first console to hit the market in years.
 Ubisoft said this week it is developing eight games for the Wii U's launch.